Azure/Industrial-IoT/docs/services/gateway.md

-# OPC Gateway Microservice (Experimental)
+# OPC Gateway Microservice

 [Home](../readme.md)

-> **The OPC Gateway Microservice is not intended for production use at this point in time !**
+> **This service is not intended for production use at this point in time !**

 ## Overview